 Students that are anxious about academic performance have difficulty focusing on the exam questions.
-People that are anxious about social situations can't really follow a conversation.
+People that are anxious about social situations can't follow a conversation.
 And people with panic disorder are so hyper-aware of their physical symptoms that they can hardly attend to anything else.

 Speaking of physical symptoms.
-Those by themselves are another component of anxiety:
+Those, by themselves, are another component of anxiety:

 2. Physical Sensations

 Remember the Fight/Flight Response (the Sympathetic Nervous System) from Part I of this article?
 When it gets activated, it causes your adrenal glands to release two hormones - adrenaline and noradrenaline.
 This leads your body to respond in several ways: